Yannael/BigDataAnalytics_INFOH515/README.md

 # Environment setup

 These notebooks rely on different technologies and frameworks for Big Data and machine learning (Spark, Kafka, Keras and Tensorflow).
+We summarize below different ways to have your environment set up.

 ## Local setup (Linux)